 A Referee should whenever possible avoid physically "breaking" Contestants and should express authority in verbal commands.
-Upon the Referee ordering "break", Contestants must stop engaging and take one step back before continuing to box.
+Upon the Referee ordering "break", Contestants must stop engaging and take one step back before reengaging.
 Continued failure by a Contestant to comply with the Referee's commands may cause a deduction of points or disqualification.